Merck & Co. Inc.

 Key Levels

 Looking at the full picture for Merck & Co.
-Inc. (MRK): extension is below average (29th percentile), momentum is deeply below average — at historically low levels (8th percentile), flow is neutral (54th percentile), volatility is slightly above average (59th percentile).
+Inc. (MRK): extension is below average (20th percentile), momentum is below average (28th percentile), flow is slightly above average (56th percentile), volatility is slightly above average (56th percentile).
 This is an interesting combination.
 Extension and momentum are both at historically low levels — price is compressed and has lost upward energy — while flow indicators remain steady.
 This pattern, where price has weakened but buying pressure is holding, has historically been associated with periods that resolved to the upside more often than not.
 That said, it is not a prediction — it is context.

 Where is money flowing?